lmullen/americas-public-bible/website/content/essay/bibliography/index.md

 Hitchcock, Tim.
 “Confronting the Digital: Or How Academic History Writing Lost the Plot.”
 Cultural and Social History 10, no. 1 (March 2013): 9–23. https://doi.org/10.2752/147800413X13515292098070.

 Jemison, Elizabeth L. Christian Citizens: Reading the Bible in Black and White in the Postemancipation South.
 Chapel Hill: The University of North Carolina Press, 2020.

+Kamensky, Jane.
+Governing the Tongue: The Politics of Speech in Early New England.
+Oxford University Press, 1999.

 Luhrmann, T. M. When God Talks Back: Understanding the American Evangelical Relationship with God.
 Knopf, 2012.